stanislaspiron/ansible_cheat-sheet/jinja2-date-to-timestamp.md

-# Add default value in list of dicts
+# Add timestamp from date to list of dict

 ## Source data
 ```